whiite/config/README.md

 # Ensure ~/.config exists if not already
 mkdir ~/.config

-# Within the route of this repo run:
+# Within the root of this repo run:
 stow -vR --target $HOME/.config .
 ```